jeff4/blog/_posts/2017-07-25-kaufmann-is-right.md

 title: "Kaufmann is right"
 tags: tech machine-learning biology
 ---
-There's been a bit of kerfluffle the last few days between "AI optimists" like Mark Zuckerberg and "pessimists" like Elon Musk.
-As a side-note, I think pessimism is better defined as "thinking AI is overhyped" versus "Skynet is going to enslave/exterminate mankind".
-Maybe AI doomsaying or apocalypticism.
+There's been a [bit of kerfluffle](https://techcrunch.com/2017/07/25/elon-musk-mark-zuckerberg-artificial-intelligence/) the last few days between "AI optimists" like Mark Zuckerberg and "pessimists" like Elon Musk.

+Personally, I think pessimism is better defined as "thinking AI is overhyped" versus "Skynet is going to enslave/exterminate mankind".
+I'm trying to think of a less perjorative term for Musk's position (which is shared by Stephen Hawking and others) but I keep coming up with unfairly dismissive labels like "AI alarmism".

-I'd call myself a pessimist because despite the amazing research advances of the last few years (especially related to deep learning), I think that many people underestimate how much work is still needed to make AI systems useful or accessible in the wider world.
-Over the next decade and half-century after that,  AI will prove that it is a foundational technology  but before then, many AI systems will be very limited at best.
-At some point, I need to write an article about narrow AI versus Artificial General Intelligence.
+In any case, I'd call myself a pessimist because despite the amazing research advances of the last few years (especially in deep learning), I think that many people underestimate how much work is still needed to make AI systems useful or accessible in the wider world.
+Over the next decade and for many years after that,  AI will prove that it is a foundational technology.
+But for at least the next few years, AI systems will only be effective in very limited domains.
+They may be shockingly effective in those domains like 19x19 Go or language translation.
+But I'm not worried about the need for [Butlerian Jihad](https://en.wikipedia.org/wiki/Butlerian_Jihad) anytime soon.

 This mini-debate between Musk and Zuckerberg did inspire a thoughtful [Techcrunch article](https://techcrunch.com/2017/07/25/artificial-intelligence-is-not-as-smart-as-you-or-elon-musk-think/) by Ron Miller.
 The most interesting aspect is this quote: